__________________________________________________________________

 you make the winds* your messengers, fire and flame your ministers.

-peoples of heaven and earth are so different that contact between them
+The residents of heaven and earth are so different that contact between them

 has always felt strange.
 When angels have shown themselves visibly to people

-here on earth, the usual effect has been to cause fear.
+on earth, the usual effect has been to cause fear.
+Judges 13:20,When the flame went up towards heaven from the altar,

 the angel of the LORD ascended in the flame of the altar